Shubham-code-lab/git/README.md

 **renaming branch**

 - `git branch -m newBranchName` // -m --move move/rename //we have to be on that branch to rename it
+- `git branch -m oldBranchName newBranchName` //we don't have to be on that branch

 **head**